If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 When the weather starts getting nice, it’s time to break out the grill.
-But if you’re trying to take the grill on the road or at least to the backyard, you’re going to want one of the best portable grills.
+But if you’re trying to take the best grill on the road, to the beach or at least to the backyard, you’re going to want one of the best portable grills.

 Obviously, portable grills were designed from the bottom up to be easily transportable and typically easily cleaned and used too.
-Though that does mean some compromising on size and grilling surface space, the best portable grills are still extremely well-made and can rely on your standard fuel sources, whether charcoal, propane or electricity.
+Though that does mean some compromising on size and grilling surface, the best portable grills are still extremely well-made and can rely on your standard fuel sources, whether charcoal, propane firewood or electricity.

 We rounded up some of the best portable grills below for your consideration.
 We made sure to grab at least one great option for each fuel source as well as some overall great portable grills and one totally strange but brilliant portable grill designed with vehicles in mind.